Opportunities

 One-time

 Epi workgroup: CSTE is developing a workgroup for STLT epidemiologists to support preparing for World Cup 2026.
 All jurisdictions are welcome.
-Webinars will usually be held monthly on third Thursday from 1-2pm ET and will typically feature presentations from jurisdictions or federal partners and include discussion.
+Webinars will usually be held monthly on third Thursdays from 1-2pm ET and will typically feature presentations from jurisdictions or federal partners and include discussion.
 Use this form to register interest in the workgroup and share any topics you’d like to learn more about – or present – in the webinar series.
 Send questions/suggestions to Andrew Adams.

 Ongoing